-Here is his build sharing that might resonate with any car enthusiast:
+Here is his build sharing that might resonate with some car enthusiast:

 I have had all kinds of cars over the years, some I have tried to build, but most of them just for daily driving.